 About the Arabhorse Farm Tour

-The Arabian Horse Network, better known by its web name, www.arabianhorseworld.com, extends a special invitation to the public to enjoy their Arabian Farm Tour: five exciting days of Arabian horse industry festivities over an extended New Year's weekend.
+The Arabian Horse Network, better known by its web name, www.arabianhorseworld.com, extends a special invitation to the public to enjoy their Arabian Farm Tour: three exciting days of Arabian horse industry festivities over an extended New Year's weekend.
 These open barns and special presentations are a prelude to Scottsdale's world renowned Arizona Arabian Horse Association's February Show.
 ArabHorse.com serves the industry both nationally and internationally with internet marketing solutions and creative promotions for the breed and the lifestyle associated with owning Arabians.

 Scottsdale is home to many of the Arabian industry's most prestigious farms and training facilities.
 Horse buyers travel from all corners of the globe to purchase horses here.
 Area residents and out-of-town visitors alike are invited to enjoy this unique facet of Scottsdale living during the long holiday weekend.
 Each day features special open farm events and the public is welcome to attend one or every event at no charge.
 Participating farms enjoy a well-deserved reputation for throwing great parties and are ready to share their passion for the Arabian horse with their guests.